-Mancunian Balloonian is a student-led high altitude balloon (HAB) project ran by MANSEDS.
-The aim of the mission: to establish an interdisciplinary HAB program based at the University of Manchester to help foster enthusiasm for space and engineering community-wide and give students an opportunity to develop both technical and teamwork skills.
+Mancunian Balloonian is a student-led high altitude balloon (HAB) project run by MANSEDS.
+The aim of our mission is to establish an interdisciplinary HAB program based at the University of Manchester to help foster enthusiasm for space and engineering community-wide and give students an opportunity to develop both technical and teamwork skills.

 The project started in February 2016 with over 25 volunteers from disciplines ranging from theoretical physics to the aerospace engineering.
 From 2018-2019 we have started developing collaborations with other projects from both in and out of MANSEDS – namely Rocketry and the UAV society.

 Since the beginning in February 2016 we have successfully launched two payloads; one focused on collected particulate samples with cello-tape (2017) and the other on monitoring Geiger radiation exposure with a home-made Geiger counter and also trialing a UAVsoc aerodynamic test body (2019).